 Blue Light or Red Light?
 What is the Most Effective Color on the Light Spectrum for LED Light Therapy?
 And What are Wavelengths Anyway?

-There are a lot of factors to consider when choosing an LED Light Therapy device.
+There are a lot of factors to consider when choosing an LED light therapy device.
 Questions can run the spectrum from what are the healing benefits to does it generate heat?
-And what about pulsing and wavelength options, including why to select red or blue light?
+And what about pulsing and wavelength options, including why to select red or blue light, or a combination of both red and blue light?

 Getting these types of questions answered will help determine which device is right for you.
-Are you only looking for a device that benefits skin conditions such as acne or anti-aging, or are you interested in treating other types of disorders or seeking relief from general pain conditions?
+Are you only looking for a device that benefits skin conditions such as acne or wrinkles, or are you interested in treating other types of disorders or seeking relief from general pain conditions?
+And now, research has demonstrated light therapy can help with hair growth.
+Light therapy really can be viewed as a modality for whole-body wellness treating skin, hair, and general pain conditions.

 We understand that selecting LED light therapy devices can be confusing and we appreciate the opportunity to provide some clarity to this process.
-Whether you’re looking for an effective acne treatment or simply something to rejuvenate your skin, you need to understand what is going to best address your concerns.
+Whether you’re looking for an effective acne treatment or simply something to rejuvenate your skin, you need to understand how to select a device that is going to best address your concerns.

 Your skin care is an important part of your health care routine and we want to make sure you get your most pressing LED light therapy questions answered.
-Especially questions related to what color wavelength is best and most effective for treating skin and pain conditions.
+Especially questions related to what color wavelength is best and most effective for treating skin, hair, and pain conditions.

 As you can imagine, it took a herculean effort on the part of Celluma to design an innovative LED light therapy device capable of disrupting the global marketplace in a very few short years, especially given Celluma’s price points.
-But we did it, here’s how Celluma became a global leader in LED light therapy.
+But we did it, and Celluma became a global leader in LED light therapy.
+Here’s how we did it.

 Follow the Science for Healthy Skin and More

-In designing and developing the Celluma, we first examined credible scientific research from prestigious facilities around the world, including NASA (National Aeronautics and Space Administration) and DARPA (Defense Advanced Research Projects Agency).
-Based on those findings, the parameters for the Celluma SERIES emerged.
+In designing and developing Celluma light therapy devices, we first examined credible scientific research from prestigious facilities around the world, including NASA (National Aeronautics and Space Administration) and DARPA (Defense Advanced Research Projects Agency).
+Based on research findings, the parameters for the Celluma SERIES emerged.

 Understanding the Research and Treatment Options